-What is Extension Studies
+What Are Extension Studies

 The new innovative UofN program is called “UofN Extension Studies”.
 It is designed to serve the many people who are fully engaged in both ministry situations and the working world, but desire to continue through part time studies to be further equipped in the spheres of society God has called them into.
 There are some great advantages to part time study, such as not needing to change location or step out of present commitments or responsibilities to engage in further learning and equipping.
 Since Extension Studies courses would run locally or via the online environment there are no visa or immigration issues, or travel expenses.